-HUD rental assistance programs generally fall under two categories: project based rental assistance (PBRA) or tenant-based rental assistance (TBRA).
+HUD rental assistance programs generally fall under two (2) categories: project based rental assistance (PBRA) or tenant-based rental assistance (TBRA).

 PBRA is a government-funded program that provides rental housing to low-income households who occupy rental units in specific housing properties.
-Project based rental assistance is provided directly to private owners or Public Housing Authorities who manage multi-family housing properties made available to low- and moderate-income households.
+Project based rental assistance is provided directly to private owners or Public Housing Authorities, who manage multi-family housing properties made available to low- and moderate-income households.
 PBRA stays with the housing property, rather than the tenant.
-If a tenant
+PBRA makes up the difference between market rents and what low-income tenants can afford.
+If a tenant occupying a unit in a property participating in a PBRA program chooses to move to a unit outside of the property receiving PBRA, PBRA does not cover the tenant's new unit.